 NPAC SMS sends the M-DELETE request to the EDR Local SMS to delete the existing subscription version and cause the routing to return to the number pool block.
 If a range of subscription versions is being removed, the M-DELETE will be scoped and filtered for the appropriate subscription versions by TN.
+For the XML interface, SVDD – SvDeleteDownload.

 At the same time as step 1, the NPAC SMS sends out the M-CREATE of a subscription version to all non-EDR Local SMSs that are accepting downloads for the NPA-NXX of the subscription version for SV2.
 If the M-CREATE is for multiple subscription versions, the subscriptionVersionLocalSMS-Create M-ACTION will be sent.
 The subscription version for the TN has a LNP type of ‘pool’.

 EDR Local SMS sends its successful M-DELETE reply.
+For the XML interface, DNLR – DownloadReply.

 Non-EDR Local SMS responds with a successful M-CREATE reply.